MBA International Business (MBA)

 Programme & Modules

-Lectures delivered in London are blocked to one week per module.
+Lectures delivered in London are blocked to one week per submodule.

 The MBA International Business in cooperation with the University of East London provides comprehensive and contemporary knowledge and skills, based on the following modules: